MarianoFndz/movies/README.md

 # Movies

-"Movies" is an aplication that is exclusively focus in movie searching You can view the aplication in this link: https://movies-marianofernandez.netlify.app/
+"Movies" is an aplication that is exclusively focus in movie searching.
+You can view the aplication in this link: https://movies-marianofernandez.netlify.app/

-# What can it do?
+## What can it do?

   - Upon opening the web application, it provides a list of movies suggested and is sorted by popularity
   - Search movies by the query that users writed in the search bar